 If your benefits eligible pay is: \$50,000.99 or less Citi provides LTD coverage at no cost to you.
 From \$50,001 to \$500,000 You will pay for coverage with after-tax dollars.
-The LTD benefit under the Citi plan is tax free.
+The LTD benefit under the Citi plan is tax free, meaning you don't pay taxes on the benefit you receive from MetLife.

-If your benefits eligible pay increases above \$50,000.99 during the year, you will be enrolled in LTD coverage, during annual enrollment, for the following year automatically.
+If your benefits eligible pay increases above \$50,000.99 during the year, you will be automatically enrolled in LTD coverage, during annual enrollment, for the following year.
 Effective January 1 of the following year, contributions will be deducted from your pay.
 If you do not want LTD coverage for the following year, you must select "no coverage" during annual enrollment.
 However, if you do not opt out of LTD coverage during annual enrollment you will have 90 days beginning January 1 to opt out.
 If you opt out within this 90-day period, these contributions will be refunded to you.